× Home Categories Reviews About

 Dome Tent

-A tent with a dome shape, created by two or more flexible poles crossing over the top.
-They are stable and easy to pitch.
+A tent with a dome shape, created by flexible poles crossing over the top.

 Down